DanielDaCosta/HeartDisease-Classification/README.md

 30% of the data was used to test the model, 10% as validation set and the rest was used for training.

+The model has an accuracy an average accuracy 84,019% on the test set and 87,455% on the train set.
+It's a reasonable result but not the best one.
+The model showed itself to be difficult to optimize since the neural network was small and so was the dataset.

 ## Output.txt file

 This file contains the prediction results